 Our mission is to create supportive environments for youth to reach their fullest potential.
 Youth ages 5-18 can become involved in 4-H through joining a local club or special-interest group, enrolling in a camp, or by participating in a 4-H school enrichment program.

-4-H builds brighter futures by teaching youth important life skills, like self-esteem, necessary to living a productive and satisfying life.
-Learning opportunities in 4-H include a wide array of projects like livestock, gardening, shooting sports, dog agility, and various arts and crafts like sewing, painting, wood working, photography and cooking.
+4-H builds brighter futures by teaching youth important life skills, like self-esteem, necessary for living a productive and satisfying life.
+Learning opportunities in 4-H include a wide array of projects like livestock, gardening, shooting sports, dog agility, and various arts and crafts like sewing, painting, wood working, photography, and cooking.

-Senior division (ages 14 to 18) - Any 4-H member 14 to 18 years old as of Sept.
-1 of the current 4-H program year is considered a senior.
-Senior level 4-H participation in Florida begins at age 14.
+- Senior division (ages 14 to 18) - Any 4-H member 14 to 18 years old as of Sept.
+1st of the current 4-H program year is considered a senior.